Accuracy of Heat-Pulse Sensors for Determining Moisture of Capillary Mat Material Used to Support Plant Growth

 Scholarly Commons Citation

 Wyssling, Marisa, "Accuracy of Heat-Pulse Sensors for Determining Moisture of Capillary Mat Material Used to Support Plant Growth" (2005).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 214.